 Gifted children learn best when provided with compelling content, appropriate challenges, and a flexible pace of learning.
 The IEA Academy provides students the opportunity to pursue their intellectual curiosity with knowledgeable teachers and other children who also crave intellectual challenge.
 While gifted children need intellectually challenging academic material, they are, after all, still children and need age-appropriate content.
 The IEA Academy provides the intellectual rigor these children need while still keeping content age-appropriate.
 All courses are taught by content area specialists who are trained in working with gifted youth.

 IEA Academy Classes:

 All classes are designed for students performing at the 2nd-8th grade level unless otherwise noted and meet for 90 minutes.
 “Primary” classes are intended for students working at the K-1st grade level and meet for 60 minutes.

 Classes take place after school, on weekends, and during the summer.
 We also occasionally offer daytime classes during the school year to provide optimal choices for homeschooling families.
 Students can take as few or as many classes as they like each session.

-IEA Academy runs year-round, with sessions offered in winter, spring, summer, and fall.
-Classes during the school year meet once per week for eight weeks.
+IEA Academy runs year-round, with sessions offered in spring, summer and fall.
+Classes during the school year meet once per week for 12 weeks.
 Classes meet daily during summer sessions.

 The Whole Child Approach in Action